aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-tiff/_index.md

 Using the [PixelFormat](https://reference.aspose.com/slides/php-java/com.aspose.slides/tiffoptions/#setPixelFormat-int-) property under the [TiffOptions](https://reference.aspose.com/slides/php-java/com.aspose.slides/tiffoptions/) class, you can specify your preferred pixel format for the resulting TIFF image.

-This Java code shows you how to convert PowerPoint to TIFF image with custom pixel format:
+This PHP code shows you how to convert PowerPoint to TIFF image with custom pixel format:

 ```php
 // Instantiates a Presentation object that represents a Presentation file